Athyrium niponicum var. pictum

 Japanese Painted Fern Care

-Plant Japanese Painted Fern in moist, well-draining soil enriched with organic matter.
-It performs best in partial to full shade, with protection from hot afternoon sun.
-Consistent moisture is important, particularly during establishment, though the soil should not remain waterlogged.
+Plant in moist, well-draining soil enriched with organic matter.
+Provide partial to full shade, avoiding prolonged exposure to hot afternoon sun.

-Mulch annually to help retain moisture and insulate roots.
+Apply mulch annually to retain moisture and moderate soil temperature.
 Remove old fronds in early spring before new growth emerges.
-A light feeding in spring with a slow release fertilizer can support healthy, vibrant foliage.

 Size

-At maturity, Japanese Painted Fern typically reaches 12–18 inches tall and spreads 18–24 inches wide, forming soft, arching clumps of finely textured foliage.
+Mature plants typically reach 12–18 inches tall and 18–24 inches wide, forming soft, arching clumps.

 Additional Information